MMOG77/The-Vat/AssignmentOne_Instructions_FINAL.md

 ## 3. Entering Content

+This is the moment we've been waiting for.
+This stage is the point at which your words achieve Internet immortality!
 Just be sure to check out the official [list of supported file types](https://kdp.amazon.com/en_US/help/topic/G200634390) before uploading.

 ![Upload a text file](https://github.com/MMOG77/The-Vat/blob/master/KDPsc4.1.png)

 KDP offers two options for cover design.
 Authors with graphic arts skills can prepare a JPG or TIFF image to upload directly to the site.
 If your talent for visual arts is lacking, don't worry.
-KDP's Cover Creator software&mdash;a program similar to Microsoft PowerPoint&mdash;
+KDP's Cover Creator software&mdash;a program similar to Microsoft PowerPoint&mdash;allows you to craft images from either a wallpaper background or a stock photograph.
+(If Amazon's stock photo library does not have the right picture for you, consider perusing [ShutterStock](https://www.shutterstock.com/?kw=shutterstock&gclid=Cj0KCQjw3KzdBRDWARIsAIJ8TMTytxEi4At5jpzx2xnRF0ixoQwQm-PB_CflZLAcD1nRJNmJR43GuLwaAr5qEALw_wcB&gclsrc=aw.ds&dclid=CNLo9vO-2d0CFU11AQodOOkIyg) or [Pexels](https://www.pexels.com/) to find the perfect fit for your content.)

 ![Upload or create cover](https://github.com/MMOG77/The-Vat/blob/master/KDPsc4.2.png)